xxjapp/direct_ssh/README.md

 # DirectSsh

-In order to use ssh without the need to enter password everytime, this gem will create public/private rsa keys if they do not exist and send public key to remote server
+In order to use ssh without the need to enter password every time, this gem will create public/private rsa keys if they do not exist and send public key to remote server

 ## Installation